Customized for customers of

 Knowing when to buy solar can be tricky.
 The cost of solar has fallen dramatically and will continue to fall in the future.
 In a few years solar systems will be much cheaper than they are today.
 You'd think it would be better to install solar later, but in reality now, in 2018 as a CPS customer is probably the best time to install solar.

 This is mainly due to the incentives available.
 CPS and the government will pay for a large portion of your solar system.
-In 2019 the federal solar incentive will start to reduce and CPS is one of the last utilities to still offer a rebate for solar.
+At the start of 2020 the federal solar incentive has already started to reduce and CPS is one of the last utilities to still offer a rebate for solar.
 So, don't expect them to last forever.

 If you were to wait 5 years, the system will be cheaper per watt than it is today.
 But, all the incentives available today will be gone meaning the same system could be more expensive.